TerranMechworks/mech3doc/docs/gamez-files.md

 The most important piece of information is the polygon count.
 If this is zero (0), then the vertex count, normal count, and morph count will all be zero (0).
 Note that the counts can also be zero if the polygon count is non-zero.
 You might expect the light count to also be zero, and this would make sense, but is not true in at least one case.

-The all pointers will also be zero/null if the corresponding count is zero (0), and will be non-zero/non-null if the corresponding count is greater than zero.
+Pointers will be zero/null if the corresponding count is zero (0), and will be non-zero/non-null if the corresponding count is positive.
+The pointers may have been valid at the time the file was created, but they have no obvious use in a file on disk.
+It is possible to read the data structures into memory and adjust the pointers after loading, though.

 The fields `unk00` and `unk04` will always be zero (0) or one (1), a Boolean.
 The parent count will always be greater than zero.
 The fields `unk36`, `unk48`, and `unk88` will always be zero (0).
 The other fields are unknown.

-This structure can also be reused for the mechlib archive.
-If you do not need this compatibility, you can also include the next piece of information in the structure.

-Additionally, for the GameZ archive, the mesh data offset (u32 or i32) is written after the mesh info structure.
-It indicates the absolute offset of the mesh data in the GameZ file.
+The mechlib archive has a similar data structure, which does not include the final member. dataOffset indicates the absolute offset of the mesh data in the GameZ file.
 Since the mesh data is written in order, the mesh data offset must be greater than the last (or for the first, after all the mesh information and zeroed-out mesh information), and less than the next block (the nodes).

 As an aside, internally this is probably used as the next mesh index, just like the materials did.